 ‘This is the time to globalize compassion’

-Satyarthi received the honorary doctorate of humane letters during a luncheon with local and state government leaders, as well as Lynchburg College students, faculty, and staff.
+Satyarthi received the honorary doctorate of humane letters during a luncheon with local and state government leaders, as well as University of Lynchburg students, faculty, and staff.
 He recounted sobering statistics — 150 million children around the world are forced to work, 60 million of them have never been in school.
 “How can slavery and civilization coexist?” he asked.

 He also expressed hope, noting that the number of children in exploitative labor situations has dropped by more than 100 million since 1999.
 “This means we can make change,” he said.
 “Courage is needed.
 Activism is needed.
 But more importantly, compassion is needed.
 We have globalized everything in this world.
 This is the time to globalize compassion.”